KshitijaKhilari/devops-intern-final/README.md

   devops-hello

-A screenshot of log output may be included as needed.
+Loki listens on port 3100 and can receive logs from Docker containers or Nomad tasks.

+Optional screenshots may be added for documentation.

 Project Structure
 devops-intern-final/
-│── hello.py
+├── hello.py
-│── Dockerfile
+├── Dockerfile
-│── README.md
+├── README.md
-│── scripts/
+├── scripts/
 │   └── sysinfo.sh
-│── nomad/
+├── nomad/
 │   └── hello.nomad
-│── monitoring/
+├── monitoring/
-      └── loki_setup.txt
+│   └── loki_setup.txt
-│── .github/
+└── .github/
     └── workflows/
         └── ci.yml

 Conclusion

-This project demonstrates an end-to-end DevOps workflow, covering:

-Version control with Git
+This assessment demonstrates:

+Git version control

 Linux shell scripting

-Containerization with Docker
+Docker containerization

-Automated CI using GitHub Actions
+CI Automation using GitHub Actions

-Application deployment with Nomad
+Workload deployment using Nomad

 Basic log monitoring using Loki

-The repository fulfills all requirements of the DevOps Intern Final Assessment.
+The project fulfills all requirements of the DevOps Intern Final Evaluation and represents a complete, functional DevOps workflow.